Pending area code exhaust

 What is "exhaust"?

-The North American Numbering Plan Administrator has notified the Public Utilities Commission of Ohio (PUCO) of the following exhaust dates* for Ohio area codes:
+The North American Numbering Plan Administration has notified the PUCO of the following exhaust dates for Ohio area codes (as of October 2017):

 |Area Code||Exhaust Year||Exhaust Quarter|